Myasthenia Gravis Plasma & Serum Samples

 Corticosteroids and immunosuppressants are used to suppress the immune system.
 These medications help minimize the abnormal immune response that occurs in myasthenia gravis (MG) disease.

-Additionally, cholinesterase inhibitors, such as pyridostigmine (Mestinon), can be used to increase communication between nerves and muscles.
+Additionally, doctors can use cholinesterase inhibitors, such as pyridostigmine (Mestinon), to increase communication between nerves and muscles.

 Thymus gland removal